erahumed/erahumed/README.md

 - **Data**.
 The inputs for the DSS are packaged as R `data.frame`s imported with `{erahumed}`.
 - **Analysis**.
-The entire modeling pipeline is implemented by R functions.
+The entire simulation pipeline is implemented by R functions.
 - **Visualization**.
-All model outputs are R objects with methods for data exploration and visualization.
+All simulation outputs are R objects with methods for data exploration and visualization.
 - **Interactive Interface**.
 All of the above has a graphical interface implemented as a Shiny application, which is also bundled with the package.